General Homestead Exemption (General or Homestead Exemption)

 You can claim only one of the following disabled homestead exemptions on your property for a single assessment year.
 The Disabled Veterans’ Homestead Exemption is up to a $100,000 reduction in assessed value for federally-approved specially adapted housing (35 ILCS 200 / 15-165).
 The Disabled Persons’ Homestead Exemption is an annual $2,000 reduction in property’s EAV (35 ILCS 200 / 15-168).
 The Disabled Veterans’ Standard Homestead Exemption is an annual reduction of $2,500 or $5,000 or total exemption of property’s EAV (35 ILCS 200 / 15-169).

 Disabled Persons’ Homestead Exemption

 The Disabled Persons’ Homestead Exemption provides a $2,000 reduction in a property’s EAV to a qualifying property owned by a disabled person.
 A disabled person must file an annual application by the county’s due date of December 31 of the tax year to continue to receive this exemption.
-A current benefit’s letter must be submitted with the Annual Renewal application.
+Proof of disability must be submitted with the application and yearly renewal.

 Physician’s Statement for Disabled Person’s Homestead Exemption